an odd result, Wahoo Battery test: Bolt 3, Roam 3, Ace

 More: Wahoo ELEMNT ACE Detailed review

 I am currently using Wahoo’s beta software, which is intended to be finalised and then generally available when the Bolt 3 and Roam 3 are released on May 6th.
-It seems pretty stable and hasn’t crashed yet…unlike my 2-year-old Garmin Forerunner 965, which signalled the blue triangle of Garmin-death twice last week in the gym. #sigh.
+It seems pretty stable and hasn’t crashed yet… unlike my 2-year-old Garmin Forerunner 965, which signalled the blue triangle of Garmin death twice last week in the gym. #sigh.

 Anyway, I’m performing various tests on it.
 Still, one test I thought I would perform that I don’t typically do was to leave the devices recording a workout outside on a table until the battery was depleted.
 I would have no sensors connected, autopause disabled and screen backlight disabled.
 I expected to see a slightly meandering GPS track around my back garden, which I got.
 The table is close to my house, so some GPS signal will be reflected off it, keeping the ELEMNT on its toes with something to do…but not too much.
 This is a straightforward test to determine the maximum possible battery life.
-It’s not representative of real-world conditions, but if you were to get 75% of the battery life I get here, then you (we) could perhaps try to start to understand what features have eaten up the 25%.
+It’s not representative of real-world conditions, but if you were to achieve 75% of the battery life I get here, then you (we) could perhaps start to understand what features have consumed the remaining 25%.

 Further battery drain beyond what I show here would likely be caused by unreliable GPS, following a route, reading from sensors, backlight, phone pairings, less commonly used colourful screen elements, etc.